This Guidelines for Teachers is currently in version 1.3.

 The People’s Colloquium does not compensate for any of the following: corresponding with participants and students; preparing class materials; travel-time; taking part in the workshops; or anything else besides providing a 1-hour lecture, a 2-hour lecture, a 1-hour discussion, a 2-hour discussion, or a 1-hour lecture + a 1-hour discussion.

 Important: teachers are also welcome to teach as a volunteer for The People’s Colloquium if they wish.
 While this is in no way expected, it is always appreciated.

 This decision is up to the discretion of the executive director with guidance provided by the board of directors, as either the board of directors or executive director deem necessary.

 Some reasons for having the role revoked include a breach in the code of conduct or general inability to perform one’s responsibilities as a teacher.

-8. Class Proposal Form; Background Check; Example Syllabus; Class Contract
+7. Lecture Proposal Form; Background Check; Class Contract

 Lecture Proposal Form